Scarred Lands: The Land

 While many role-playing game systems work with weather types and terrain difficulties, the Scarred Lands system brings in the aspect of land through various encounter modifiers and systems.
 The d20 System version covered two continents, Ghelspad and Termana, in individual setting books.
-Three accitional continents were collected in the final book published under the original system.
+Three additional continents were collected in the final book published under the original system.
 These are Asherak, the Dragon Isles, and Fenrilik.

 Ghelspad is temperate.
 Termana is tropical.
 Asherak is desert.
 Fenrilik is arctic.

 Supplements for the 5th Edition Open Game License system and the Pathfinder Roleplaying Game versions of the rules have continued this trend, with extensive rules regarding weather conditions, terrain, and hazards for players to overcome and endure.

 Novels

 The Dead God Trilogy by Richard Lee Byers comprises the titles Forsaken, Forsworn, and Forbidden.
 It recounts the story of an elf (Vladawen Titanslayer) and his companions as they try to deliver their people from a devastating curse by resurrecting the high elven god killed during the Divine War by the titan Chern the Scourge.

 Vigilant: Through Shadows and Dreams by Sarah L. Stewart and Frances Stewart was released in 2018 to support the new edition of the game.
 This novel tells the story of "brave, driven Veshian vigilants who stand between a recovering nation and the poisoned, half-mad wilds of Ghelspad.
 Learn the story behind the Scarred Lands’ dramatic Serpent saga, one of the most significant events of the post-war era."